 - Your production will be highlighted on the MSP website, YouTube channel, and social media platforms

 Groups in the U.S. and abroad are invited to participate!
-The soft deadline for applications is September 25, and the webinars will start on October 10.
-Click here to apply.
+The application deadline is Feb.
+7, 2020.
+The webinars will start on Feb.
+12. Click here to apply.

-Before submitting the application, please aim to form a preliminary MSP production team of at least 2-3 people, so you have adequate local support and can tell us about your team in the application.
+Before submitting the application, please form a preliminary MSP production team of at least 2-3 people, so you have sufficient local support and can tell us about your team in the application.

-For questions about MSP productions, the application, costs, or bringing other MSP programs to campus (film screenings, workshops), please contact us.
+For questions about MSP productions, the application, costs, or bringing other MSP programs to campus (e.g., workshops), contact us.

 The webinars will discuss the nexus of masculinities, health and justice; how to help presenters craft powerful personal stories; recruiting presenters and co-sponsoring organizations; MSP group process (e.g., story circles, community-building); working with men who have perpetrated violence; legal/ethical issues and safety; program evaluation; and next steps in gender justice organizing.
 The webinars will be recorded and stored online for access anytime.